Tudat/tudat/tutorials/tudatFeatures/propagationSetup/propagatorSettings.rst

 .. class:: SingleArcPropagatorSettings

-   Derived class of :PropagatorSettings:`PropagatorSettings`.
+   Derived class of :class:`PropagatorSettings`.
 Base class from which the other single-arc settings classes described below are derived.
 Settings object for a specific type (e.g. translational, rotational, etc.) are always derived from this class.
-A list of single-arc settings may be passed to a :literal:`MultiArcPropagatorSettings` for multi-arc propagation.
+A list of single-arc settings can be passed to a :literal:`MultiArcPropagatorSettings` to perform multi-arc propagation.

 .. class:: TranslationalStatePropagatorSettings